hadronized/hop.nvim/README.md

 # Usage

-A bunch of vim commands are available to get your finger wrapped around **Hop** quickly:
+A bunch of vim commands are available to get your fingers wrapped around **Hop** quickly:

 - `:HopWord`: hop around by highlighting words.
 - `:HopPattern`: hop around by matching against a pattern (as with `/`).